Solifugus/mbl/README.md

 ## Resilience to Change

 MBL excels in adapting to evolving business processes.
 Data structure flexibility and objective execution mean processes execute based on conditions, irrespective of data changes.
-There's no need for extensive procedural modifications, making MBL a "living" language.
+There's no need for extensive procedural modifications, making MBL a language that never sleeps.

 ## Fast Onboarding of New Developers